mimolabs/mimolabs.github.io/_posts/2018-02-15-drive-customer-engagement.markdown

 ## Respect

 Some people just don't want to engage with you.
 That's business (and life).
 Let them unsubscribe.
 Simple as that.

+## Is MIMO a fit for your Business?

+Find out whether MIMO could work for your business.
+You can read more about all the <a href="/">MIMO features here</a>.
+You can try MIMO for free and it works with all your fave WiFi devices!

+<a class="button register-button" href="/join">Register Now</a>